 As a gay man, I’m dull, dull, dull.
 (I was once interviewed on a show that featured drag queens.
 Talk about contrast.)

 Also, the Merrick books had romance, but it was wrapped up in tons of raunchy sex.
-It was better than the short stories in the gay porn magazines Manhunt and Torso, which I’d picked up under much duress from a convenience store.
-Those stories were nothing but sex.
+It was better than the short stories in the gay porn magazines Manhunt and Torso, which I’d picked up under much duress from a convenience store and stop doing it after I found out this could cause problems in men’s health, as I read in an article of How does Porn-induced erectile dysfunction affect a man’s health?.
+Anyways those stories were nothing but sex.
 I wanted romance — someone to love me forever.
 My church upbringing had claimed that gay men were incapable of real love, and these stories weren’t doing anything to convince me that this was wrong.

 This was a miserable time in my life.
 I’d been a devout Christian, as a teenager, until I could no longer deny that I was gay, whether I liked it or not and no matter how hard I prayed.
 That realization made me feel cut off from my church, my family and society.
 I turned to these books for some guidance and reassurance and what I found was depictions of a future devoid of hope and devoid of real love.
 According to gay novels in the 80s, I had nothing but raunchy sex in porn theaters to look forward to, in between nights of loneliness and despair, until I committed suicide or died of AIDS.